William Veitch (minister)

-William Veitch (27 April 1640 – 8 May 1722).
-He was the youngest son of John Veitch, the minister of Roberton, Lanarkshire.
-He was educated at the University of Glasgow, graduating with an M.A. in 1659.
-He became a tutor in the family of Sir Andrew Ker of Greenhead.
-He was licensed to preach by the Presbytery of Lanark in 1664.
-Having identified himself with the Pentland Rising, he was outlawed, and escaped to Newcastle, where he became chaplain in the family of the Mayor.
-In 1671 he was ordained to a meeting-house at Fallowlees, a remote spot among the Simonside Hills, Rothbury.
-From that he removed to Hanamhall, in the same district, and afterwards to Seaton Hall, Longhorsly.
-Whilst living at the latter place under the assumed name of William [or George] Johnston, he was arrested on 16 January, and sentenced to the Bass Rock 22 February 1679.
-(See Anderson's note below).
-Veitch was liberated on 17 July 1680, and returned to Newcastle.
-He aided Archibald, Earl of Argyll, in his escape from Scotland in 1681.
-In 1683 he went to Holland, and in 1685 he was again in Northumberland acting as an agent on behalf of Monmouth.
-Soon afterwards he was settled as minister of a meeting-house at Beverley, Yorkshire.
-Having returned to Scotland, he was called to Whitton Hall, Morebattle, April 1688.
-In 1690 he was minister of Peebles, and in September 1694, he was admitted to Dumfries.
-He demitted on 19 May 1715.
-His death was on 8 May 1722.
-In 1705 he presented to the church two communion cups.

-Life
+William Veitch (27 April 1640 – 8 May 1722) was a Christian preacher in Scotland.
+A supporter of the Scottish Reformation, he refused to follow the episcopal church of the king of England, and preached as a Covenanter.
+As a result, he faced harassment from the authorities and lived abroad for several years.

+Early life

 William Veitch (1640–1722) was a covenanter.
-He was the younger son of John Veitch, the minister of Roberton, Lanarkshire, and was born on 27 April 1640.
+He was born on 27 April 1640, the younger son of John Veitch, the minister of Roberton, Lanarkshire.

 He studied at the University of Glasgow, where he graduated with an M.A. in 1659.
 In 1660 he became tutor to the family of Sir Andrew Ker of Greenhead at the University of Edinburgh.
-About 1664 he took license as a preacher and joined the presbyterians; but, being forfeited in 1667 for having been at Mauchline and the Pentlands, he escaped to England, where he lived under the name of Johnson.
+About 1664 he took license as a preacher and joined the Presbyterians.

+His job was forfeited in 1667 after he took part in the Battle of Mauchline Muir and the Pentland Rising, he escaped to Newcastle, England, where he lived under the name of Johnson.
 For some time he was chaplain to the wife of the mayor of Newcastle; and, after preaching in London and other places, he was in 1671 ordained minister of a meeting-house at Faldlees and afterwards at Hanamhall in the parish of Rothbury, Northumberland, whence four years afterwards he removed to Seaton Hall in the parish of Longhorsly.

 On 16 January 1679 he was apprehended, while living there under the name of Johnson, but having been on 22 February sisted before the committee of public affairs in Edinburgh, he was sent to imprisonment on the Bass Rock.